madevo-io/api-docs/docs/index.md

 ## Introduction

 The Madevo Assistant REST API provides programmatic access to the Madevo AI assistant platform.
-It allows clients to authenticate, interact with AI assistants through conversational sessions, and ingest structured data into Madevo data sources.
+It allows clients to authenticate users, interact with AI assistants through conversational sessions, and ingest structured data into Madevo data sources for analysis and automation.

+The API follows REST principles and uses JSON for all request and response payloads.

-### Base URL
+## Base URL

-Development
+Development environment
 https://dev.madevo.ai/api/v1

-Production
+Production environment
 https://app.madevo.ai/api/v1

+All endpoints documented below should be appended to the selected base URL.

+## Authentication Overview

+The API uses token based authentication.
+Clients must first authenticate using an email and password to obtain an access token.
+This token must be included in the Authorization header for all protected endpoints.

+## Main Capabilities

+- User authentication and token refresh
+- Conversational interaction with AI assistants
+- Context aware conversations
+- Structured data ingestion into Madevo data sources